OmarVector/Unity-MobileShooterGame-Sample/README.md

 ###### How to try the game :

-1. you can download directly the APK https://drive.google.com/file/d/1PxKn2oINoLdL4IG3TOqhWVfLVwvwyxWk/view?usp=sharing or
+- you can download directly the APK https://drive.google.com/file/d/1PxKn2oINoLdL4IG3TOqhWVfLVwvwyxWk/view?usp=sharing or
-1. make a clone to the project and try it inside editor.
+- make a clone to the project and try it inside editor.
+- This a gif animation of how it looks like https://gfycat.com/UnhealthyBabyishAlabamamapturtle

 ###### Game Rules :
 1. Shoot all enemies and safe the earth .